 With RTMP, media is not required to be stored in any temporary storage.
 It continues to stream directly between clients and servers.
 If the bandwidth capacity allows, the same stream is directed to numerous clients that send requests.
 The streaming capacity improves if several media servers are put into a network.
 The streaming process continues until either the server or the player finishes the session.

 You can watch RTMP stream on any platform with the help of any player that supports RTMP protocol.
 For Android, the most popular third-party players are MX, VLC, and BS Players as well as any other player that supports FFMPEG.
-For watching RTMP from inside the application, a developer needs to integrate any player library that can read RTMP streams.
+For watching RTMP player from inside the application, a developer needs to integrate any player library that can read RTMP streams.
 These are ijkPlayer and VLC SDK.

 Let’s see how it works with the live broadcast for Android apps and how the idea originated.